joshboyan/weatherApp/README.md

 ##Get Started

 ###Git CLI

+ 1. Open your terminal and navigate to where you would like to dowlad the package.
+ 'cd desktop'

- 1. Clone the repo to your local machine from your terminal.
+ 2. Clone the repo to your local machine from your terminal.
  `git clone https://github.com/joshboyan/minframe.git`

- 2. Change directories into the repo you just cloned.
+ 3. Change directories into the repo you just cloned.
  `cd minframe`

+ 4. Change the GitHub remote repository to one you own.
+ 'git remote set-url origin https://github.com/USERNAME/OTHERREPOSITORY.git'

+ 5. Verify the remote URL has changed.
+ 'git remote -v'

- 3. Install the node_module dependencies.
+ 6. Install the node_module dependencies.
  `npm install`

- 4. Start up the automated build and open chrome with Live Reload.
+ 7. Start up the automated build and open chrome with Live Reload.
  `gulp`

- 5. Open _components_ folder with your favorite text editor and create HTML markup in _layouts_ and _pages_, add your Sass styles to _scss_ and JavaScript to _js_.
+ 8. Open _components_ folder with your favorite text editor and create HTML markup in _layouts_ and _pages_, add your Sass styles to _scss_ and JavaScript to _js_.

+ 9. To stop automated workflow tools.
+ 'ctr c OR cmd c'